Buuz: Ingredients and preparation

-Buuz are filled with minced lamb and mutton or beef, which is flavoured with onion and/or garlic and salted.
-Occasionally, they are flavoured with sprouted fennel seeds and other seasonal herbs.
+Buuz are filled with minced lamb and mutton or beef, which is flavored with onion and/or garlic and salted.
+Occasionally, they are flavored with sprouted fennel seeds and other seasonal herbs.
 Mashed potato, cabbage, or rice may be added as well.
+In more affluent families, particularly within urban areas, carrots and various other vegetables are also common additions.
+Occasionally, condiments such as soy sauce and Chinsu are added for further flavoring.

-The meat ball is then placed inside a small pocket of dough which is folded around the ball with a small opening at the top and in the chef's own personal style.
+The meat ball is then placed inside a small pocket of dough which is folded around the ball with a small opening at the top to prevent bursting due to steam formation, in the chef's own personal style.
 The buuz is then steamed and eaten by hand, with the dough pocket catching the juices of the meat.

 The filling in buuz is similar to another Mongolian dumpling, khuushuur; however, the latter is fried.